 Tapping Into Online Marketplaces

-Majority of online marketplaces for cannabis are targeting customers with apps which let you browse from nearby dispensaries, order, make payments and have them delivered to your doorsteps as quickly as possible.
+The majority of online marketplaces for cannabis are targeting customers with apps that let you browse from nearby dispensaries, order, make payments and have them delivered to your doorsteps as quickly as possible.
 The growing consumer demand, Geographic limitations, and quick order fulfillment have opened new avenues for a lot of hyperlocal marketplaces for cannabis.
 In a previous article, we also detailed a few simple steps to start your own online dispensary.
 Although the basic offering of most online marketplaces is order management and delivery, newer marketplaces are trying to offer something extra to target their audience.
 A few examples of online marketplaces for cannabis are

 - greenRush: greenRush is considered to be one of the dominant players in cannabis delivery.
 It currently services California, Colorado, Nevada, and Oregon.
 With the recent rounds of funding, it plans to expand to several more states in 2018.

-- Eaze: Eaze used to only deliver medical marijuana in San Francisco region but will take effect in California post-legalization.
+- Eaze: Eaze used to only deliver medical marijuana in the San Francisco region but will take effect in California post-legalization.

 - Meadow: Meadow differentiates itself from other online marketplaces for cannabis by developing tech solutions for the marijuana industry.
 It has an app called Meadow MD which connects patients and doctors for evaluations.